-[this is a snippet of my article for Hello Giggles which you can find here.]
+[this piece was first published on Hello Giggles which you can find here.]

 At the very start of 2020, I met the love of my life.
 From the beginning, I knew if the relationship blossomed into something more serious, the journey would be fraught with hardship, guilt, and a semblance of questioning where I stand not just with my culture, but my religion and family, too.